Fluido Favorites: Summer’16

 10 minute read

 Here comes the summer sun along with Summer 16 release!
-Salesforce continuously builds up new functions of Salesforce classic and Lightning, so as usual they bring a lot of exciting things with Salesforce’s 50th release.
+Salesforce continuously builds up new functions of Salesforce classic and Lightning, so as usual, they bring a lot of exciting things with Salesforce’s 50th release.
 So remember to read those release notes and find your favourites!
-Our Salesforce professionals have gathered their favorites in this posts.
+Our Salesforce professionals have gathered their favourites in these posts.
 We hope you enjoy the updates as much as we do!

 New changes in editions seem great: